KJB88/KJB88.github.io/_projects/wp_sim.md

 ---

 <p style="text-align:center">
-  <b>Technical details of the project are under NDA and are IP of my then-employer and as such, I cannot disclose any specifics about implementation.</b>
+  <b>Technical details of the project are subject to NDA and are IP of my then-employer and as such, I cannot disclose any specifics about implementation.</b>
 </p>
 <p>
   <h5>Introduction</h5>